Hotmail Keyboard Shortcuts: Using Hotmail without the mouse

 - Ctrl+Shift+V Move email message(s) to Hotmail folder… This deploys Hotmail's Move to menu, which displays a list of all the custom folders you created.

 - Ctrl+Shift+P Print the currently selected email.
-(The regular Ctrl+P shortcut prints the current web page.)
+(The regular Ctrl+P keyboard shortcut is the one your web browser uses to print the current web page, inside Hotmail or otherwise.)

 - Ctrl+Shift+R "Reply to All" - this will send an email reply to the email sender, as well as any recipients of the original email.